Study modes: Full-time, Part-time

 Programme website: Environmental Sustainability

-In this programme, leading academics encourage students to think across different disciplines to blend scientific, socioeconomic and policy perspectives for a stronger understanding of sustainability and how it can be achieved.
+In this programme, students are encouraged to think across different disciplines to blend scientific, socioeconomic and policy perspectives for a stronger understanding of sustainability and how it can be achieved.
 This wider perspective is attractive to organisations which promote sustainable development or seek to reduce humanity’s effect on the environment.

 Ensuring the environmental sustainability of society is one of the major challenges facing humanity in the 21st century.
 How can the needs of the world’s growing population be met without threatening the ecological processes that support human wellbeing?